MicrosoftDocs/edge-developer/microsoft-edge/includes/legacy-edge-note.md

 ms.author: msedgedevrel
 ms.prod: microsoft-edge
 ms.topic: include
-ms.date: 07/28/2020
+ms.date: 01/07/2021
 ---

 > [!NOTE]
 > This documentation targets the [legacy version of Microsoft Edge][MicrosoftSupport44533505].
-For information on the new Microsoft Edge, see [Microsoft Edge (Chromium) DevTools][DevtoolsGuideChromium].
+For information on the new Microsoft Edge, navigate to [Microsoft Edge (Chromium) DevTools][DevtoolsGuideChromium].

 <!-- links -->